peterhinch/micropython-async/v3/docs/TUTORIAL.md

 # 5 Exceptions timeouts and cancellation

-These topics are related: `uasyncio` enables the cancellation of tasks, and the application of a timeout to a task, by throwing an exception to the task.
+These topics are related: `asyncio` enables the cancellation of tasks, and the application of a timeout to a task, by throwing an exception to the task.

 ## 5.1 Exceptions